-LOCAL RULES - Complete version effective 16th April 2024
+LOCAL RULES - Complete version effective 4th October 2024

-Out of bounds is defined by:
+The course boundary is defined by:

-- The course-side points at ground level of white stakes and fence posts.
-Any course boundary hedge line.
-Any course boundary white line.
-Where lines and boundary objects relate to the same boundary edge it is the line that defines the boundary. - The practice ground area enclosed by white stakes and the brook - The car park and paved areas around the clubhouse
+- Lines, white stakes, boundary fence posts and boundary hedges in this priority order.
+A ball is out of bounds if it is beyond a boundary hedge. - The practice ground area enclosed by white stakes and the brook - The edges of the car park and paved areas around the club house